Skip to main content

 Using a Virtual Private Server

-Keep private keys secure by requiring users interacting with Audius Nodes to log in to a Virtual Private Server and issue commands from audius-ctl there.
+Keep private keys secure by requiring users interacting with Nodes to log in to a Virtual Private Server and issue commands from audius-ctl there.

 Downing a Node